 Taught by Timothy Cooper

-And for the past four years, Timothy has written monologue jokes and sketches for Colin Quinn, Larry Wilmore, Michael Ian Black, and Lewis Black, for the 2014–2017 Writers Guild Awards.
+Timothy has also written monologue jokes and sketches for hosts Lewis Black, Colin Quinn, Larry Wilmore, and Michael Ian Black at the past four Writers Guild Awards.

-Timothy is a proud member of the Writers Guild of America East, the Brooklyn Filmmakers Collective Writers' Workshop, and the WGAE softball team, which actually exists.
-He's currently developing multiple pilots and features with a variety of production companies.
+A proud member of the Writers Guild of America East and the Brooklyn Filmmakers Collective Writers' Workshop, Timothy is currently preparing to direct the feature version of Lemon, in addition to developing multiple pilots and features with a variety of production companies.

 Do you want to write a screenplay, but need to learn the foundations of formatting, technique, and the business first?
 Are you itching to try your hand at that cool premise you thought of?
 Do you wonder why so many movies are so bad—and think you could do better?
 Why do so many blockbuster movies seem so similar, anyway?

 In this fun but brutally honest overview, I'll introduce you to the art and business of screenwriting.
 I'll teach you the basics of screenplay structure, show you what it takes to complete a script, and help you figure out whether your ideas could be film-worthy!

 We'll read excerpts from some awesome screenplays, then discuss the basics, such as:

 • What's the difference between “indie” films and “Hollywood” films?

 Then we'll dive deeper into the technical aspects of screenwriting, including: